analogdevicesinc/libsmu/README.md

 $ cmake -DBUILD_PYTHON=ON .
 ```

+Note that this will build only one versions of python for the first supported
+implementation it finds installed on the system.
+To build them for other
-They can also be built manually via the setup.py script in the regular python
+versions it's easiest to build them manually via the setup.py script in the
-manner if libsmu has already been built and/or installed on the host machine.
+regular python manner if libsmu has already been built and/or installed on the
+host machine.

 Note that they also require a recent version of cython to be installed when
 building from git.